salvatore-codebase/Simple-Calculator/README.md

 A simple powerful calculator that can perform basic artihmetic.

 ## Overview
 This app is a standard calculator with an interesting colorway.
-Its purpose is to perfiorm basic arithmetic, while also displaying a history log of your most recent calculations.
+Its purpose is to perform basic arithmetic, while also displaying a history log of your most recent calculations.
 I built this app as a beginner project to help learn computer programming and also because it is one of the most widely known useful tools that is used daily.

 ## Features
 Main Functionalities: